Frequently Asked Questions

 The UMFA is installing state-of-the-art vapor barrier technology in our award-winning Marcia and John Price Museum Building.
 This project will extend the lifespan of the building, which protects the nearly 20,000 art objects we steward for the University and the people of Utah.

-While the Museum is closed, we're reimagining our permanent collection galleries in ways that will deepen your engagement with the world-class objects we collect and care for.
+While Museum galleries are closed, we're reimagining exhibition of our permanent collection in ways that will deepen your engagement with the world-class objects we collect and care for.
 While we regret the inconvenience, we look forward to welcoming you back for brand new experiences.

 Why does the building need an upgrade?